Program Director: Ricardo Gonzalez

 - The Program Committee appoints the examiners for the student’s comprehensive examinations.

 - It is expected that a student’s examinations should demonstrate greater proficiency in his/her area of concentration than in the cognate.

 - Each comprehensive examination is graded by the person preparing it.
-If an examination is failed, a second examiner will be appointed by the program director to verify the initial evaluation.
+If an examination is failed, a second examiner will be appointed by the program director to evaluate it independently.